So you’ve decided to TNR your colony cats – wonderful! Now you’ll need a trap. We are happy to loan you a trap for personal use.

 STLFCO is an all volunteer organization.
 We have over 80 dedicated, passionate individuals who work full time jobs, manage families, and disabilities – but still find time to help as many cats as possible.

-Christine Oldenberg
+Christine Bowen

-Board President
+President

 Terri Zeman